fujidana/vscode-igorpro/CONTRIBUTING.md

 Setup for extension authoring
 ----

-One can set up the extension authoring environtment by the follwing proceduere.
+One can set up the extension authoring environtment by the follwing procedure.

 **Note**: Keyboard shotcuts in this section are for macOS.